danthedaniel/Commit-Language-Visualizer/README.md

 Language Usage Visualization
 ===

-Visualize a user's commits as a stacked line graph per each language.
+Visualize a user's commits as a stacked area graph per each language.

 ![Example](example.png)

 ### Running

-First install the required packages for the Python and Ruby components.
+First install the required packages for the Python and Ruby components (as detailed in Gemfile and requirements.txt).

 Then execute the script: